CodePawfect/kata-machine-typescript/README.md

 🚀 **Frontend Masters DSA Course**

 In this repository, you'll find my own implementations for the [Algorithms and Data Structures Course](https://frontendmasters.com/courses/algorithms) by Frontend Masters.
 The Frame of the Project is developed by ThePrimeagen.
-Algorithm and Datastructure implementations found in kata-machine/src/{day}.
+Algorithm and Datastructure implementations can be found in kata-machine/src/{day}.

 🚀 **Developed and Implemented Independently!**